OpenJKSoftware/gOdoo/README.md

 There are 3 Options to reset the Dev Env.

-1. From **Outside** the Container run `make reset` in the project root to delete docker volumes and restart the container.
+1. From **Outside** the Container run `make reset-container` in the project root to delete docker volumes and restart the container.
 (Vscode will prompt to reconnect if still open)
-2. From **Outside** the Container run `make reset-hard` in the project root to force rebuild the main Odoo container and then do the same as `make reset`
+2. From **Outside** the Container run `make reset-container-hard` in the project root to force rebuild the main Odoo container and then do the same as `make reset-container`
-3. From **Inside** the Container run `make reset` to drop the DB and delete filestore and config file, which is way quicker than the other options.
+3. From **Inside** the Container run `godoo reset --empty` to drop the configured DB and filestore, which is way quicker than the other options.

 ### Manual Reset